EXCLUSIVE-Hot tech start-up Box picks banks for '14 IPO -sources

 This year is also the strongest year for the number of U.S. new listings since 2004.

-Box has been valued at more than $1.2 billion by private investors, according to 2012 venture rounds, although it remains unclear whether the company is profitable.
+Box, started in 2005 by University of Southern California drop-out Aaron Levie and his childhood friend Dylan Smith, has been valued at more than $1.2 billion by private investors, although it remains unclear whether the company is profitable.

-The online storage company has tapped into growing demand by professional workers who increasingly want to share documents across different computers.
-IT has been locked in fierce competition with a number of rivals, including Dropbox, another privately held firm that is valued at $4 billion.
+The online storage company has tapped into growing demand by professional workers who increasingly want to share documents across different computers and has been locked in fierce competition with a number of rivals, including Dropbox, another privately held firm that is valued at $4 billion.

-Box and Dropbox have been able to steadily gain market share even though tech giants like Google Inc, Microsoft Corp and Apple Inc all offer their own versions of file-sharing utilities.
+Box and Dropbox, which provide users with free storage but charge fees for additional space, have been able to steadily gain market share even though tech giants like Google Inc , Microsoft Corp and Apple Inc all offer their own versions of file-sharing utilities.

+In 2011, Box rebuffed a takeover offer by Citrix Systems worth more than $500 million.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan